Detecting asset price bubbles using deep learning: Abstract

 \section{Abstract}

 In this paper we employ deep learning techniques to detect financial asset bubbles by using observed call option prices.
 The proposed algorithm is widely applicable and model-independent.
 We test the accuracy of our methodology in numerical experiments within a wide range of models and apply it to market data of tech stocks in order to assess if asset price bubbles are present.
-In addition, we provide a theoretical foundation of our approach in the framework of local volatility models.
+Under a given condition on the pricing of call options under asset price bubbles, we are able to provide a theoretical foundation of our approach for positive and continuous stochastic asset price processes.
+When such a condition is not satisfied, we focus on local volatility models.
 To this purpose, we give a new necessary and sufficient condition for a process with time-dependent local volatility function to be a strict local martingale.